27 of The Most Beautiful Greek Islands

 The waters surrounding Skopelos are crystal blue with sandy or pebbled beaches.
 The most famous beach is Kastani, where a scene from Mamma Mia was filmed!
 But don’t miss other hidden gems like Stafilos, Agnontas, Panormos or Milia beaches, which are just as beautiful.

 If you like relaxed evening walks, staying in Skopelos town is highly recommended.
-Every visitor should pay a visit to Glossa, and try the amazing food in Agnanti!
+Every visitor should visit to Glossa, and try the amazing food in Agnanti!
 We also recommend the original Greek culinary experience offered at Anatoli (in Skopelos) or Korali (in Agnontas).
 Don’t forget to try the famous strifti cheese pie!
 And no trip is complete without savouring a cocktail in Vrachos in front of panoramic views of Skopelos town.

 How to Get to The Greek Islands

-Some of the bigger Greek islands have their own airports, such as Crete, Mykonos, and Santorini, to name just a few), and can be reached directly (or via Athens) by plane.
+Some of the bigger Greek islands have their own airports, such as Crete, Mykonos, and Santorini (to name just a few), and can be reached directly (or via Athens) by plane.

 BOOK FERRY TICKETS HERE